-Making things worse, the remaining pockets of Death Eaters who we haven't been able to capture yet have banded together to form a new group called V-V-Voldemort's Vengeance.
+Making things worse, the remaining pockets of Death Eaters who we haven't been able to capture yet have banded together to form a new group called the Dark Brotherhood.
+Not exactly an original name, but that doesn't really matter.
 They've contacted the Ministry with demands to release their comrades locked up in Azkaban.
 Failure to do so would supposedly result in terrorist attacks on the population of Britain, both magical and muggle.
 It's all a rather nasty turn of events."

 He paused to take a breath and chew some food.
 "And to top it all off, the Ministry is in dire straits financially.
 The treasury has been strained with the rebuilding costs from all the damage done during the war against V-...Voldemort.
 Plus all the equipment and supplies we have had to replenish and all the training expenses for the new hires... if we don't find a way to either cut spending or increase revenues, or in the best case both, the Ministry will be bankrupt within six months."

 There was a stunned silence in the kitchen.
 Nobody moved, not even Ron, who was finally nearly done with eating so began to listen.